 Introduction to Data Analytics and Machine Learning with Python Short Courses

-The Introduction to Data Analytics and Machine Learning with Python 3 short course is aimed at opening the vast world of data analytics and machine learning to non-technical people without prior experience of the field, using the Python 3 programming language.
+For students who already have a sound working knowledge of Python, this Introduction to Data Analytics and Machine Learning with Python 3 short course is aimed at opening the vast world of data analytics and machine learning to non-technical people without prior experience of that field, using the Python 3 programming language.

 You will learn about the state of the art in data analytics and machine learning by leveraging the most widely used Python libraries, which are developed and maintained by big companies like Google, Facebook and Twitter.
 As both data analytics and machine learning fields are quite vast and fast expanding, we will focus our efforts on grasping the foundations.
 The foundations which we will go through could enable you to get a junior position as a data analyst and/or machine learning engineer.

-We are happy to be teaching this course in Python 3 as this is the last iteration of the Python language.
-There will be no Python 4 or 5, all the updates to the language will come to this release.
+We are happy to be teaching this course in Python 3 as this is the last iteration of the Python language and thus all future updates to the language will come to this release.
 It will therefore be useful to learn the tools and techniques we teach in this course in Python 3.

 Libraries that will be taught in this course:

 The course is taught over 10 weeks in the evenings, allowing you to continue with full-time employment.
 Studying one of our short courses is a fantastic way to learn new skills and can be used as a great way to further your career.

 By becoming a short courses student, you will also gain access to City's student services including our library facilities.